scholesy1982/learningMatlabFromDenis/aToZ-intro/01-firstSteps.md

 6. 64 to the power of one third
 7.	**(bonus)** the square root of 81 (not using the ``sqrt()`` function?!)

+**READ UP TO AND INCLUDING SECTION 0.11 IN THE GUIDE BEFORE ATTEMPTING THESE EXERCISES**

 And look at the following exercises briefly to make some vectors / list of numbers.